Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

+for $x \in \R^d$, where $\pi$ is a probability measure on $\mathbb{S}^{d-1} \times [-1,1]$ and $a \in L^p(\pi)$.
+It is shown that for certain values of $p$, the functions in the \emph{$p$-infinite-width Barron space} can be efficiently estimated and approximated by neural networks with activation function $\phi$, without dependency on the dimension.
+Let us add here that it was shown in \cite{parhi2021banach} that functions of the form \eqref{eq:BarronFunctions} arise naturally as the solutions of appropriately regularized learning problems.

 We also mention the result \cite{MakovozUniformApproximationByNN}, in which a slightly improved approximation rate is obtained for networks with the Heaviside function, albeit under a slightly stronger assumption on the functions to be approximated.
 Essentially, it is assumed in \cite{MakovozUniformApproximationByNN} that \Cref{eq:IntegralRepresentation} holds with a \emph{bounded} function $a$ instead of an integrable one.
 A further related result has been obtained in \cite{siegel2020approximation}, where the above results were extended to more general activation functions and to approximation with respect to $L^2$-Sobolev norms.
+In addition, lower bounds on the approximation of Barron functions by shallow neural networks have recently been studied in \cite{siegel2021optimal}.

+The work in the present paper complements these results by clarifying the relation between the spaces of functions that can be represented as in \Cref{eq:IntegralRepresentation,eq:BarronFunctions} and those that have one finite Fourier moment, as considered in the original papers by Barron; see \Cref{sec:BarronSpaces} for more details.